A Meal of Remembrance – 2 Kings 23

-After cleansing the temple of false gods and idols and reading to his people the word of God, King Josiah then re-instituted the feast of Passover.
+After cleansing the temple of false gods and idols and reading the re-discovered word of God, the Book of the Covenant, to his people, King Josiah then re-instituted the feast of Passover.

-The Passover feast includes a meal of remembrance for the blessings God gave His people when He delivered them out of slavery in Egypt and directed them towards a Promised Land of their own.
+The Passover feast includes a meal of remembrance for all the blessings God gave His people when He delivered them out of slavery in Egypt, freeing them then directing them towards a Promised Land of their own.

-Heavenly mysteries and symbols abound in the spiritual significance of the Passover.
-God used this event to point to the future and His provision for the forgiveness of sins throughout the world, on a scale far beyond that of the original recipients.
+Heavenly mysteries and symbols abound in the spiritual significance of the Passover meal.
+God used this event to point to the future and His provision for the forgiveness of sins throughout the entire world, a scale that goes far beyond that of the original celebrants.

-In the original Passover, an innocent lamb was sacrificed so that an Israelite family would be able to escape the curse of death and experience a complete freedom from the bondage of Pharaoh and his nation.
-The lamb’s blood was spread on the top and sides of the doorposts in the shape of a cross, providing a spiritual covering for the house so that the angel of death would pass over and spare the life of their first-born son.
-God had instructed that this meal of remembrance be celebrated each year, but Judah had failed to keep this along with many other unfaithful actions and attitudes.
+In the original Passover, an innocent lamb was sacrificed so that an Israelite family would be able to escape the curse of death and experience complete freedom from the bondage of Pharaoh and his nation.
+The lamb’s blood was spread upon the top and sides of the doorposts, foreshadowing the shape of a cross, and providing a spiritual covering for the house so that the angel of death would pass over and spare the life of the first-born son.
+God had instructed that this meal of remembrance be celebrated each year, but Judah had failed to keep this, along with many other unfaithful actions and attitudes, letting its celebration lapse until King Josiah was convicted for his nation and re-established it.

-The Passover feast points to the time when Jesus Christ would lay down His own life as the innocent and sinless Lamb of God.
-Because of His loving act, all believers may now experience eternal life with Him, and also receive the gift of freedom from the bondage of sin, addictions, and destructive habits in our lives today.
+The Passover feast points to the time when the Father’s beloved Son, Jesus Christ, would lay down His own life as the innocent and sinless Lamb of God.
+Because of His loving act, all believers may now experience eternal life in Him, receiving complete forgiveness as well as the gift of freedom from the bondage of sin, addiction, and destructive habits in our lives today.

-At Calvary, the Father offered up His beloved Son on a cross for our sake, taking the punishment of death that we deserve because of our sin.
-It must have torn the Father’s heart open to do so, just as any of us would gladly trade places with our suffering children.
-Yet God’s love for us is so great that both Father and the Son were willing to go forward with the plan.
-For heavenly reasons we may not fully appreciate or understand, this sacrifice was necessary to allow us to live in God’s presence throughout eternity.
-The plan was victorious – Jesus died a sinless death on the cross and was raised to life from the dead on the third day.
+At the cross of Calvary, Jesus took the punishment of death that we deserve because of our sin and rebellion.
+It must have torn the Father’s heart to do so, just as any of us would gladly trade places with our own suffering children.
+Yet, God’s love for us is so great that both Father and the Son were willing to go forward with this saving plan.
+For heavenly reasons we may not fully appreciate or understand, this sacrifice was necessary to allow us to live in God’s holy presence throughout eternity.
+The plan was victorious – Jesus lived a sinless life which qualified Him to present Himself as a spotless offering on the cross, and was raised to life from the dead on the third day.

-Jesus was well aware of the true significance and symbolism in the Passover meal and His role in its deep spiritual meaning.
+Jesus was well aware of the true significance and symbolism in the Passover meal, and His own role in its deep spiritual meaning.
 When His time to go to the cross had come, He celebrated His final Passover with His disciples on the night before His crucifixion.
-At this meal of remembrance, He instituted the celebration of Holy Communion, the Lord’s Supper, to always remember what He would go through for us.
+At this meal of remembrance, Jesus expanded it to institute the celebration of Holy Communion, the Lord’s Supper, to always remember what He would go through for us.

 The apostle Paul later summarized the instructions for the Lord’s supper.